sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 | username_prefix | |
 -------------|------
 description  | The prefix added to all LDAP usernames.
+Sensu prepends prefixes with a colon.
+For example, for the username prefix `ldap` and the user `alice`, the resulting username in Sensu is `ldap:alice`.
 Use this prefix when integrating LDAP users with Sensu RBAC [role bindings][12] and [cluster role bindings][13].
 Users _do not_ need to provide this prefix when logging in to Sensu. required     | false type         | String example      | {{< highlight shell >}}"username_prefix": "ldap"{{< /highlight >}}